at-manos/flipper-swdocs/docs/your-first-program/enabling-compiling.md

 # Enabling and Compiling

-Luckily this process has been streamlined, only needing to add a single line to reference our plugin ID in
+Luckily this process has been streamlined, and we only need add a single line to reference our plugin ID in

 ```
 .